RagingRyann/group_project/README.md

     - What, if any, risk factors are modifiable?
     - Have risk factors changed over time?

 5. Description of data exploration phase: Data was explored using jupyter notebook and pandas; no null values were present; all data points were utilized.

+(Ryann to insert graphs here)
-6. Description of the analysis phase:

-Data was separated into several key areas - Age, Gender, Average values for continuous integer columns, Max / Min values.
+6. Description of the analysis phase: Data was separated into several key areas - Age, Gender, Average values for continuous integer columns, Max / Min values (ie. blood pressure and cholesterol).

+(Ryann to insert graphs here)

 Preliminary ML Model:
 - uses logistical regression to predict target accuracy.